ChuckJHardy/GitSnatch/README.md

 # GitSnatch

-Grab a files content from a github commit sha.
+Grab content from a file with a github commit sha.
 Simple and lightweight.

 ## Installation